-Congestion in cats can be caused by an upper respiratory infection, allergies, a virus or even a tumor.
+Cat nasal congestion can be caused by an upper respiratory infection, allergies, a virus, or even a tumor.
 When your kitty's breathing is wheezing and loud, it may or may not be a serious health issue, but difficulty with breathing is a justifiable reason for a trip to the vet.
 Always consult an experienced veterinarian regarding the health and treatment of your cat to obtain a professional diagnosis and proper treatment.

 An infection in a cat's upper respiratory tract is a common cause of nasal congestion.
-According to Web MD, if your cat has an upper respiratory tract infection, symptoms she might display in addition to a stuffy nose include:
+According to Cornell Feline Health Center, if your cat has an upper respiratory tract infection, symptoms she might display in addition to a stuffy nose include:

 - Clear or colored nasal discharge